Want personalized recommendations?

 If you are interested in pursuing a career as a Diagnostic Medical Sonographer, the first step is to obtain the necessary certification.
 Certification is not required in all states, but it is highly recommended as it demonstrates your competency and commitment to the field.
 In order to become certified, you must complete an accredited educational program and pass the certification exam.

-Once you have completed your educational program and gained the necessary clinical experience, you will be eligible to sit for the certification exam.
-The certification exam is typically administered by a professional organization, such as the American Registry for Diagnostic Medical Sonography (ARDMS).
+3. Take and pass the certification exam: Once you've completed your education and clinical experience, you'll be eligible to take the certification exam administered by a professional organization like the American Registry for Diagnostic Medical Sonography (ARDMS).
+Prepare thoroughly to demonstrate your knowledge and skills.

 Once you have obtained your certification as a Diagnostic Medical Sonographer, the next step is to find a job in the field.
 Here are some steps you can take to increase your chances of getting hired as a sonographer.